Happy-Ferret/piperun/README.md

-# piperun - Run ELF binary code read from stdin
+# piperun - Run ELF binary code read from standard input.

 **piperun** is a simple C program than allows you to execute a compiled ELF binary read from standard input.